 Now, it’s time to be acknowledged by sales experts and influencers as a reference on their own field.

-You will probably have to convince Steli Efti from Close.io or Alen Majer that you actually know what the hell you are talking about.
+You will probably have to convince Steli Efti from Close or Alen Majer that you actually know what the hell you are talking about.
 Get some kind of seal of approval.

-A great way to pop in their radar and put your content in front of them is to invest time and energy in small niche communities.
-If you are a marketing related tool then investing time in Inbound.org is probably a good start, but the same goes for very industry actually.
+A great way to pop in their radar and put your content in front of them is to invest time and energy in small niche communities related to sales or marketing, but the same goes for every industry actually.

 If you look for closed Facebook Groups you will find tons of niche communities.
 I even found one around home decoration for mothers with over 30K active members.
 That’s actually a super interesting niche.